-This section reveals that, according to the E-OBS reference, if there is a trend in number of heat waves, it is only positive, meaning that the frequency is increasing with time.
+This section reveals that, according to the E-OBS reference, if there is a trend in the number of heat waves, it is only positive, meaning that the frequency is increasing with time.
 But this is not the case everywhere.
-All models simulate too few pixels with positive trends.
-Regarding WRF, any possible benefits would be related to the model settings rather than to the grid resolution, since the WRF@15 km is more accurate than its 5 km counterpart.
+All of the models simulate too few pixels with positive trends.
+Regarding WRF, any possible benefits would be related to the model settings rather than to the grid resolution, since WRF@15 km is more accurate than its 5 km counterpart.

-4.5 The heat wave event 2003
+4.5 The 2003 heat wave event

-415 4.5.1 Cumulative heat
+4.5.1 Cumulative heat

-Figure 8 shows the E-OBS cumulative heat pattern of the summer season 2003 and the grid cell based differences with each RCM.
+Figure 8 shows the E-OBS cumulative heat pattern for the summer season in 2003 and the grid-cell-based differences from each RCM.
 The associated scores are given in Table 7.